cbhuber17/CoffeeShop/backend/README.md

 We recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organized.
 Instructions for setting up a virtual environment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+For Windows 10, this means going into the backend\env\Scripts folder and running ```activate.bat``` via command prompt.
+Now this command prompt has (env) in it and is the virtual environment for this project, only containing the dependencies required for it (i.e. those from requirements.txt).

 #### PIP Dependencies

 Once you have your virtual environment setup and running, install dependencies by navigating to the `/backend` directory and running: